ScratchSpace/cmdchk/README.md

 The server listens on port 9200 and responds to GET, HEAD and OPTIONS requests.
 If everything is good, it returns 200, otherwise 503.
-It logs all requests, as well as what caused an error, to stderr.
+It logs all requests, as well as what caused an error, to stderr, which it inherits from the wrapper.

 ## Wrapper

 The wrapper starts the server and then sleeps.
 If the server dies for whatever reason, the wrapper will wake up and start a new one.
-It redirects the output from the server onto /var/log/appsrvchk.log.
-This location is not currently configurable.
-It's a simple script, and as such, deamonizing it is up to you.
+It's a simple script, and as such, deamonizing and setting it's output FDs it is up to you.
 If sent a SIGTERM, it will kill the sever it started and then exit.
 If sent a SIGUSR1, it will kill the server it started and then start a new one.
 This can be useful for log rotation.

 ## License

 University Of Illinois/NCSA Open Source License.
 See the LICENSE file for more information.

+## Compatability

+Requires python 2.6 or 2.7.
+On 2.6, using the USR1 signal may leave a zombie, but there should only ever be one such zombie, even if you signal it multiple times.